libp2p/docs/content/concepts/transports/webrtc.md

 that offers a set of APIs and protocols for building communication applications.
 WebTransport only supports client-server connections, while WebRTC supports peer-to-peer connections.
-WebRTC is also more complex, as many underlying protocols are involved in creating a connection, as opposed to WebTransport, which uses QUIC.
+WebRTC is also more complex, as many underlying protocols are involved in creating a connection, as opposed to WebTransport, which only depends on QUIC.

 Check out the
 [WebTransport](https://connectivity.libp2p.io/#webtransport) and